technicalguru/httpd-exporter/README.md

 that were able to expose information from arbitrary HTTPD log files **and** able to handle multiple logfiles within the same instance **and** able to discover these log files automatically while running.

+The emphasis of httpd-exporter is to expose the number of requests that returned with a certain status.
+Most of current exporters for Apache et al. cannot deliver this kind of metrics.

 This is especially required when a [Kubernetes](https://kubernetes.io/) cluster or other major [Docker](https://docker.io/) installations exist in production. httpd-exporter will provide an insight into the health of single HTTPD instances (aka microservices).